pivotal-sydney/starter-spring-boot-jasmine/README.md

 The build will also make sure that gulp and npm packages are installed.

-However, if you prefer to run gulp directly from the `acceptance` folder, please make sure you have gulp and node version 4+ installed.
-The from the `acceptance` folder run:
+However, if you prefer to run gulp directly from the `acceptance` folder, please make sure you have gulp and node installed.
+Then from the `acceptance` folder run:
 ```
 npm install
 ```